zubara/mneflow/README.md

 # MNEflow
-Tensorflow models for EEG-MEG with MNE python
+Neural networks for EEG-MEG decoding with MNE-python and Tensorflow.

 # Documentation
 Full documentation is coming, in a meanwhile check out the [example](https://github.com/zubara/mneflow/blob/master/examples/mneflow_example.ipynb) notebook